What the court considers when making a parenting order

 - protecting children from physical and psychological harm, including children seeing family violence, being neglected or being physically or psychologically hurt

 - the benefit of children having a meaningful relationship with both parents.

-If these two conflict, then the need to protect the child is more important.
+If these two conflict, then the need to protect the child is given greater weight by the court.

 The court must also consider: